cjimti/mk/_posts/2018-05-07-sql-select-joins-aliases.md

 SELECT meat, price
 ```

-I know what is what I want, so I declare it.
-I know I can get it at the grocery store in the meat, so I declare that as well.
+I know what it is that I want, so I declare it.
+I know I can get it at the grocery store in the meat aisle, so I declare that as well.

 ```sql
 SELECT meat FROM meat_aisle.